epfl-ada/ada-2021-project-wranglingguys/README.md

 ### Second week: work on the research questions
 During the second week, we will use the finalized working tools to answer our research questions.
-We will work together on all the questions
+In particular, the first research question (Giovanni) has to be done first for the others to be started, as we need the topics datasets.
+Then, the second research question (Alexis) and the third one (Andreas) will be answered in parallel.

 ### Third week: finalize the results and prepare the presentation
-During this week, we will put it all together and prepare the final presentation.
+During this week, we will put it all together and prepare the data story and the final presentation (Simon).

 ## Organization within the team